jeremytammik/tbc/a/1981_chatgpt_basics.md

 I am still impressed and intrigued by what ChatGPT can and cannot do, and keep trying out new aspects myself and with my friends.

-I strongly advise anyone interested in it to try it out for yourself rather than just reading the numerous articles published by others.
+I strongly advise anyone interested in it to try it out for yourself rather than just reading the numerous articles published by others &ndash; for example, my notes below :-)

 - [Back to the Basics](#2)
 - [Element Filtering](#3)